L'OpenTour is now called Tootbus Paris.

 Located here you will find the Musee du Parfum, the famous Printemps for shopping and then you proceed towards the Palais Garnier Opera House and the Place Vendome, and on again to the Palais Royal and its gardens.

-The next stop after these is the Musee du Louvre, which has got to be the most famous museum in Paris, if not the world, and while here you can also visit the Jardin des Tuileries Gardens, the I M Pei Pyramid of the Louvre, the Jeu de Paume, the Musee de l'Orangerie and the triumphal arch known as the Arc de Triomphe du Carrousel.
+The next stop after these is the Musee du Louvre, which has got to be the most famous Paris museum, if not the world, and while here you can also visit the Jardin des Tuileries Gardens, the I M Pei Pyramid of the Louvre, the Jeu de Paume, the Musee de l'Orangerie and the triumphal arch known as the Arc de Triomphe du Carrousel.

 From here you would travel to the Pont Neuf, which is actually the oldest bridge over the River Seine where you can then get to the Conciergerie and the Saint Chapelle that are located on the Ile de la Cite island, not forgetting the impressive Notre Dame Cathedral, then over the Petit Pont bridge to another Open Tour information point where you can also hop to another line.